 A Position Description is a document on hospital letterhead which refers to the specific discipline in medicine you are focusing on i.e. cardiology, general medicine, haematology, etc. and the level of the position i.e. registrar, senior registrar.

 If you are completing an accredited Medicine term, please submit your position description, together with your AVT, to the Training Department.

 For accredited Medicine (longitudinal and acute) and all Emergency Medicine terms, a PD is not required.

 The College expects that a doctor entering the training program in intensive care medicine will have the potential to complete the training program successfully and to achieve all the competencies and show all the values, attitudes and aptitudes required of a specialist in intensive care medicine.
-It is believed that the intern year and 6 months intensive care time required prior to starting the training program provides the foundation for the above.
+It is believed that the intern year and 6 months intensive care time required prior to starting the training program provide the foundation for the above.

 The College does not run a course specifically for exam preparation.
-Multiple units and Fellows throughout Australia and New Zealand do run courses aimed at assisting trainees prepare for all CICM examinations.
+Multiple units and Fellows throughout Australia and Aotearoa New Zealand do run courses aimed at assisting trainees prepare for all CICM examinations.
 It is recommended that trainees look on the CICM events and courses page and also talk to their supervisor and other trainees for advice on these courses.

 The acceptance of a formal project depends on several factors and examples of possible projects include (but are not limited to):